The Werewolf of Dickson County Nov 23, 2018 21:33:50 GMT -5

 The area referred to as Werewolf Springs is also known as Hall Springs, presently accessed through Montgomery Bell State Park’s 11-mile overnight hiking trail.
 Mark Corlew, a longtime resident of Burns and former MBSP naturalist and ranger, explained the Hall family homestead, approximately 150 yards from the spring, was situated between the spring and Hall Cemetery.
 The Halls were among several families who lived within what is now park boundaries before 1935 when the land was purchased by the state.
 The overnight trail passes Hall Cemetery and loops around to Hall Springs, where fresh water bubbles to the surface from an underground water table.
 The spring then flows into present-day Lake Woodhaven.

 The beast was rumored to live in a cave in Creech Hollow and other accounts of the werewolf include the mysterious disappearance of a little girl who vanished while fetching water from Hall Springs.
 She was never found, but several animal and human bones were discovered in a Creech Hollow cave.
 The caves are now below the surface of the lake.
 Brown noted several mule and horse bones have been found in the area near Werewolf Springs.
-This bone site, however, is said to have been a common dumping ground for dead animals by pre-park residents, though even in the distant past, people knew better than to dump dead things near their water supply.
+This bone site, however, is said to have been a common dumping ground for dead animals by pre-park residents, although even in the distant past, people knew better than to dump dead things near their water supply.

 Corlew, who worked for the park for 23 years, actually discovered a cabin near Werewolf Springs, where the big-game hunter allegedly fought off the beast.
-He had hiked the area as a 12-year-old Boy Scout, following an old trail that began at the fire tower at the southernmost point of the park to a cemetery near the springs and into a valley.
+He had hiked the area as a 12-year-old Boy Scout, following an old trail that began at the fire tower at the southernmost point of the park to a graveyard near the springs and into a valley.
 Much later, he returned to the former trail and found the abandoned cabin.
 The structure has since collapsed, but an outhouse still stands.
 He noted the ground around the cabin appeared to have been cultivated at one time because it showed signs of having been plowed.

 Iron ore magnate Montgomery Bell (for whom the park is named) mined the land in the mid-19th century and he, too, plays a role in the werewolf legend.
 Some claim he was the landowner attacked by the wild man while traveling the country road.
 However, he couldn’t possibly have been the traveler, because the story originates with the circus train derailment in the late 1860s and Bell died in 1855.

-Dickson Model Railroad Club’s Rick Hughes noted the rail line through the park wasn’t completed until the War of Northern Aggression, when the Nashville and North-Western (military) Railroad line from Kingston Springs to Dickson at Mile Post 42 and on to (New) Johnsonville, was extended.
+Dickson Model Railroad Club’s Rick Hughes noted the rail line through the park wasn’t completed until what many locals dubbed the War of Northern Aggression, when the Nashville and North-Western (military) Railroad line from Kingston Springs to Dickson at Mile Post 42 and on to (New) Johnsonville, was extended.
 The tracks, he explained, wouldn’t have been used for anything other than military shipments until after the War.
 He also indicated there were several wrecks along the line when trains ran from Nashville to Memphis.
 The old rail line runs its original path through the park, he added.
-Though the tracks have been modernized and there have been alterations along the route, the basic path is still the same.
+Although the tracks have been modernized and there have been alterations along the route, the basic path is still the same.
 The precise location of the crash from which the circus animals escaped is unknown, but sightings of the werewolf have been reported along both Trace and Turnbull creeks.

 Those interested in hiking to Werewolf Springs should visit the park’s main office for maps and overnight camping information.